MicheleTobias/Workshop-Cartography-Journal-Figures/README.md

 ### Lakes
-We'll used rule-based labeling with this one so we don't label all the tiny lakes.
+We'll used rule-based labeling with this one so we just label the big lakes.
+Labeling all the lakes would clutter the map.

 Description: Big Lakes